bcaddy/dotfiles-skeleton/README.md

   instructions in `<repo-root>/How-To-Guides/GPG setup.md` for details

 #### Git Aliases

-- `stick` my preferred version of `git log`
+- `stick` my preferred version of `git log`, limited to the last 30 commits
+- `longStick` my preferred version of `git log`, unlimited number of commits
 - `stat` short for `status`
 - `com` short for `commit`
+- `ca` short for `commit -a`
+- `fix-commit` start editing a started commit message
 - `check` runs `Repo-check-updates.sh` on the current git repo
 - `new` shows all commits created by the last command
 - `edit` opens all unstaged files for editing in VS Code.
-Easily edited to open unstaged files in any GUI editor that supports CLI invocation
+Easily edited to open unstaged files in any GUI editor that supports CLI invocation.
+You will have the change the path in this command to the path of your text editor of choice
-- `hub` if you're on macOS it automatically opens the GitHub page for this repo.
+- `hub` if you're on macOS it automatically opens the GitHub page for this repo in your default browser.
 On other operating systems it prints out the URL for the GitHub page

 ### How To Guides

 This directory contains some basic guides on setting up GPG signing of git commits and bash performance profiling.

 ### Templates

 A collection of templates for common tasks.
 Most have self explanatory names.

 - `Host-directory-template` A template directory for a machines local dotfiles